sigfredonin/FORTH/README.md

 In the cave, you face several hazards: the Wumpus is asleep in one room;
 two others contain bottomless pits; and two more contain super bats.
-You starts the game into a room that does not have any of these hazards.
+You starts the game in a room that does not have any of these hazards.
 As you move through the cave, you can sense nearby dangers:

 * You can smell the Wumpus, if it is in an adjacent room.